MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 **Applies to: R Server and R Client** <sup>[ **1**](#chunking)</sup>

 As a data scientist, the first order of business is typically data-related.
-In this tutorial, you will learn how to load a text delimited .csv file into a Microsoft R session, and use functions from the RevoScaleR library to explore the data's shape and contours.
+In this tutorial, you will learn how to load a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the data's shape and contours.

-In Microsoft R, you can work with data in-memory as a data frame, or save it to disk as an XDF file.
-XDF is the native binary data file format for Microsoft R. It has built-in compression, which you can configure.
-More importantly, it is designed around the primacy of variables (columnar data) rather than rowsets as the principal determinant of data set composition.
-Analysis and data mining tens to form around variables, so having a columnar storage enables efficient read-write operations for individual variables.
+In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.
+XDF is a binary data file format native to Microsoft R. It has built-in compression, which you can configure.
+More importantly, it is designed around the primacy of variables (columnar data) rather than rowsets as the organizing principle of data set composition.
+Analysis and data mining forms around variables, so having a columnar storage enables efficient read-write operations on individual variables.

 To load a text file, you can use **rxImport** from the RevoScaleR function library.
-The **rxImport** function takes source data as an input and returns a data source object.
+The **rxImport** function loads source data as an input and returns a data source object.
 Optionally, by specifying an *outFile* parameter, it creates an XDF.

-## What you will learn in this tutorial
+## What you will learn

 1. How to load CSV data using **rxImport** and optionally save it as an XDF
-2. HOw to obtain information about the data structure
+2. How to obtain information about the data structure
 3. Use parameters for selective import and conversion
 4. Summarize data
 4. Subset and transform data